 In my experience, most people like milk with their tea.
 Some people enjoy sugar in their coffee.
 Sometimes I prefer herbal tea.
 Have you thought about how you would like your hearing aids?

 Like computers, tablets and phones, hearing aid technology is improving quickly.
 Hearing aids have more and more functions and features which fit into tiny packages that sit in or behind your ear.
 Current hearing aids do more than compensate for hearing loss with amplification.
-They are small computers that measure your sound environment then modify the way they amplify to maximize your hearing clarity.
+They are small computers that measure your sound environment then modify the way they amplify to maximise your hearing clarity.

 Getting the right hearing aids for you

-Good core hearing aid functionality is key to success.
+Excellent core hearing aid functionality is key to success.
 Choosing the correct level of amplification, fitting to your ear and technology level for your hearing needs must be guided carefully by your Audiologist.
 Follow this link for more details about how we go about assessing your listening needs.

 Once we have decided on the right hearing aid technology for you, we can consider the added features that are available.
 These can help with ease of use, connectivity and better hearing in specific listening environments.
 These features are available at most technology levels.
-Once we have decided on the right hearing aids for you we can decide if you would like any additional technology to go along with them.
+Once we have decided on the right hearing aids for you, we can determine if you would like any additional technology to go along with them.